Retirement Living Hub

 Estate Sales and Downsizing Sales

-An estate sale or a large downsizing sale at your home is excellent for clearing a significant volume of items quickly.
-Professionals manage the entire process, from pricing and staging to selling and cleanup.
-Estate sale companies typically take a percentage of the sales, but they handle the marketing, security, and logistics.
-You can find reputable estate sale companies through EstateSales.net or by asking for local referrals.
-This option minimizes your personal involvement and maximizes efficiency for a large volume of goods.
+Estate sale companies typically take a percentage of the sales, but they handled the marketing, security, and logistics.
+I found reputable estate sale companies through EstateSales.net and local referrals.
+This option minimized our personal involvement and maximized efficiency for the sheer volume of goods we had accumulated.

 Garage and Yard Sales